steveschnepp/blog.pwkf.org/_posts/2022-09-04-emulate-8051-at89c2051-with-avr-atmega328.md

  P1.5 | PC1 |
  P1.6 | PC2 |
  P1.7 | PC3 |

-      | PC4 | SLOW
+Some emulator-related PINS are also used.

-Finally, I'm thinking about reusing a GPIO (PC4/SLOW) to signal that the emulation is lagging from realtime.
+I'm thinking about reusing a GPIO (PC4/SLOW) to signal that the emulation is lagging from realtime.
 The idea being that emulator should be running at a precise clock divider from the main clock.
 Prescaling as much as needed to cope with the emulation tax, and also adding as much delay as needed